 - Include enough white space to differentiate elements.

-- Dictate how your audience perceive your business
+3. Dictate how your audience perceives your business

-- Use colour theory and colour psychology to dictate how they feel.
+- Use colour theory and colour psychology to dictate the feel.

-- Give them more reasons to come back via eye candy or visual appeal.
+- Give them reasons to come back via eye candy or visual appeal.

 Download our Cheatsheet #1 to get started